 - New losses generated are limited to offsetting taxable income in a given year to 80% of taxable income rather than 100%.
-These losses can only be used to offset taxable income from the trade or business that generated the NOL.
+These losses can apply only to offset taxable income from the trade or business that generated the NOL

-- Losses generated before January 1, 2018, can be used to offset 100% of taxable income from any source, including qualified transportation and parking benefits, until exhausted.
+- Losses generated before January 1, 2018, can offset 100% of taxable income from any source, including qualified transportation and parking benefits, until exhausted.

-Learn more about tax reform’s impacts on NOLs in our article.
+Learn more about tax reform’s impacts on NOLs here.

 The CARES Act

 The CARES Act restored several aspects of NOL carrybacks and carryforwards.
 Losses arising in any taxable year beginning after 2017 and before 2021 can be carried back up to five years.

 Losses arising during those taxable years can also be carried forward to offset 100% of income rather than 80%.
 Taxpayers can elect to forgo the carryback and instead carry losses forward to future tax years.

 Learn how these NOL rules could help your private foundation increase cash flow here.

 The US Department of the Treasury and the IRS issued final regulations for global intangible low-taxed income (GILTI), which taxes US shareholders and controlled foreign corporations (CFCs) on their share of intangible income if that income was subject to a low local tax rate.